A French classic that makes eggplant into a tender, flavourful casserole.

 extra macadamia oil

-Slice the eggplant into 1 inch slices and sprinkle with salt to extract the bitter juices.
-Leave to one side while you get on with the sauce.
+Slice the eggplant into 1cm slices and sprinkle with salt to extract the bitter juices.
+Leave to one side while you chop and measure everything for the sauce.

-To make the sauce, saute the mushrooms and shallots in the macadamia oil until lightly coloured.
+To make the sauce, saute the mushrooms and shallots in more macadamia oil, in the same pan the eggplant was fried in, until lightly coloured.

 Add the wine, and reduce my half.